 one section of carrot about 5 inches long and 1/2 inch wide so that it stays on the grill

 Cook until they get sear marks and begin to get tender.
-Then cut accordingly and add to the broth.
-Cut the cut into bite-size pieces and add to the broth.
+Cut potato into bite-size pieces and add to the broth.
 Remove the top of the pepper and seeds.
 Dice the onion and pepper and add to the soup.
-Lastly cut the carrot on a diagonal about 1/8 inch thick.
+Lastly cut the carrot on a diagonal about 1/8 inch thick and add to broth too.

 The soup will cook for 20-30 minutes until the potatoes are completely tender.
 As the potatoes cook they will absorb broth so make sure to watch and add more broth as necessary.
 Mine cooked down so that it was a thickened broth.
 Add as much broth as you desire.